LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 # Prioritization when Proxying UDP in HTTP

-{{!HTTP-UDP-PROXY=I-D.ietf-masque-connect-udp}} describes how to proxy UDP using HTTP datagrams.
+{{HTTP-UDP-PROXY}} describes how to proxy UDP using HTTP datagrams.
 Client make UDP proxying requests using Extended CONNECT, which initiates a UDP tunnel.
 HTTP datagrams related to this stream correspond to the UDP tunnel by default.
 In order support extension use cases, {{Section 4 of HTTP-UDP-PROXY}} defines context IDs, that are sent within datagrams, in addition to the Quarter Stream ID.
 UDP payloads use context ID 0, forms of data use other IDs.

 Datagram priority applies to UDP proxying requests, as described in
 {{datagram-urgency}}.
 By default the same datagram-urgency applies to all HTTP datagram contexts related to the request stream.

-## The PRIORITY_UPDATE Capsule
+## The PRIORITY_UPDATE Capsule {#capsule}

 There might be cases where it is beneficial to prioritize individual contexts differently from one another.
 This document defines the PRIORITY_UPDATE (TBD)